Ludum Dare: History

 Ludum Dare was originally only an Internet forum.
 The first competition—often referred to as "Ludum Dare Zero"—was held in April 2002, with 18 participants.
 Its popularity turned the focus towards the competitions rather than the forum.
 The time limit was subsequently increased to 48 hours, because 24 hours were decided to be too few.
 Since 2011 the competition has seen significant annual increases in numbers of game submissions, partly owing to the public awareness of Minecraft designer Markus Persson, who has participated seven times.

 Until 2014, the event was very informal, as the Ludum Dare team worked on it in their spare time.
 Due to the increasing number of contestants, long-time organizer Mike Kasprzak announced in September 2014 that he would attempt at setting up a business model allowing him to work full-time on the project.
 Charging for Ludum Dare is, however, "out of question", and money is currently exclusively raised through donations.

 During Ludum Dare 35 in April 2016, an announcement acknowledged various issues regarding the game jam's rating system.
 In particular, it explained that some users had attempted to artificially boost their game ratings with alternative accounts.
 As a consequence of this problem, future Ludum Dare events were indefinitely cancelled pending a replacement website being constructed for hosting the game jam.
 This led to a community backlash, and Ludum Dare 36 in August 2016 went ahead regardless, organized by website administrator and long-time community member Sorceress.
 Due to the complaints previously raised, the community decided by referendum to forego the game rating phase after the game jam, so no winners were named.

 Starting in Ludum Dare 44, the schedule was changed to run twice per year in April and October due to organizer Mike Kasprzak struggling to keep up.

+In April 2026, ahead of Ludum Dare 59, Kasprzak announced that Ludum Dare 64, in October 2028, would be the last scheduled Ludum Dare event.